-You can get the general instructions at www.irs.gov/form1099k.
+You can get the general instructions at General Instructions for Certain Information Returns or www.irs.gov/form1099k.

 Frequently asked questions.
 To find frequently asked questions (FAQs) about Form 1099-K reporting, go to IRS.gov and enter "new payment card reporting" in the search box.